xolvio/meteor-inspectlet/README.md

 ## Usage

-This package wires up inspectlet into the Meteor lifecycle as follows:
+This package wires up Inspectlet into the Meteor lifecycle as follows:

-* Inspectlet is initialized on startup
+* Inspectlet is loaded from CDN on startup
 * If IronRouter is detected, virtualPageViews are tagged
 * Logged in users are identified and their name + emails are sent
 * The platform is sent to distinguish between a web or cordova Meteor build